yigitpolat/praktikum/README.md

   numerous obstacles and potential sources of interference between the camera and the bottles.
 These obstacles obstructed the camera's line of sight, further compromising the quality of the captured images and impeding the detection process.
-  Example:
 - Image Resolution: Another limitation was the inadequate resolution of the images captured by the robot's camera.
-The low resolution resulted in a lack of detail, making it difficult to discern the contents of the bottles accurately.
+The low resolution resulted in a lack of detail, making it difficult to differentiate the contents of the bottles accurately.
   This constraint significantly hindered the effectiveness of the bottle detection system.

 Examples: